Create an Automatic Reply in Outlook

 What Is an Automatic Reply?

-This is also something you can use if you for example go on vacation.
-If someone sends you an email, they get a quick response that you’re currently out of the office.
+This is also something you can use if you, for example, go on vacation.
+If someone sends you an email, you get a quick response that you’re currently out of the office.
 You can also specify the time when you’re going to come back.

 Another example is if you have a shared mailbox at a company and you know that the response time will be longer for a few weeks.
 Then you can set an automatic reply explaining why the response time is longer.
 It provides a quick reply to the sender, and you don’t have to check your email if you’re away for a bit.
 These are just some things that you can use it for.